sherpa/sherpa/docs/developer/index.rst

 will autoselect the number of cores, an explicit number can also be given (``pytest -n 4``).
-Note that if you have :term:`DS9` and :term:`XPA` installed then it is possible that the DS9 tests may fail when running tests in parallel (since multiple tests can end up over-writing the DS9 data before it can be checked).
+Note that if you have :term:`DS9` and :term:`XPA` installed then it is possible that the DS9 tests may fail when running tests in parallel (since multiple tests can end up overwriting the DS9 data before it can be checked).

 Test coverage can be included as part of the tests by installing the